cooper-org/cooper/README.md

 # torch-coop
-A library for Constrained Optimization in Pytorch
+torch-coop is a toolkit for Lagrangian-based constrained optimization in Pytorch.